Issah Abass

-Issah Abass (born 26 September 1998) is a Ghanaian professional footballer who plays as a winger or forward for Serbian club Jedinstvo Ub.
+Issah Abass (born 26 September 1998) is a Ghanaian professional footballer who plays as a winger or forward for Serbian club Radnički Niš.

 Club career

 On 31 August 2018, the last day of the 2018 summer transfer window, Abass joined Bundesliga side 1.
 FSV Mainz 05.

 On 6 January 2020, Abass joined Dutch club FC Twente on a loan deal until the end of the season.

 On 31 August 2022, his contract with Mainz was dissolved by mutual consent.

 In September 2022, Abass moved to Portugal, joining Primeira Liga side Chaves.

 On 8 February 2024, Chaves sent Abass on loan to Persian Gulf Pro League club Sepahan until the end of the 2023–24 season.

 International career

 Whilst playing domestic football in Ghana, Abass represented Ghana U17.